Riverton spotlights anxiety with Live in Real Life Part 2

 And thus, Live in Real Life was born.

-The first Live in Real Life conference, held on Sept.
-17, 2018, was well-attended, with some 1,500 parents crammed into the Riverton High School auditorium to hear from keynote speakers, doctors, and emergency personnel about the effects of excessive screen time on teens.
+The first Live in Real Life conference, held Sept.
+17, 2018, was well attended, with some 1,500 parents crammed into the Riverton High School auditorium to hear from keynote speakers, doctors and emergency personnel about the effects of excessive screen time on teens.
 Every chair was filled, and the walkways were clogged with standing spectators.

 City officials hope Live in Real Life Part 2, which is focused on anxiety awareness, will be equally popular.
 It’s scheduled for 6 p.m. at Riverton High School on Jan.
-28. Doors open at 5:30, and educational booths will be available after the event for attendees to see what resources are available for things like counseling, health insurance and mental health.
-Attending the event is free of charge, and open to everyone aged 10 and up.
+28. Doors open at 5:30, and educational booths will be available after the event for attendees to see what resources are available for things such as counseling, health insurance and mental health.
+Attending the event is free of charge, and it’s open to everyone age 10 and up.

 “This event is important for our community as we seek to address the struggles with mental health and anxiety that many people face, including our youth,” said Staggs.
 “In my several meetings with school administrators, teachers and parents, these issues are constantly raised.
 And it is our hope that these city-sponsored events will help raise awareness and understanding of these issues.”

-In addition to keynote speakers, the event will feature a showing of “Angst”, an IndieFlix original documentary.
-The film includes interviews with kids, teens, educators, experts, parents and a special interview with Olympic swimmer Michael Phelps.
+In addition to keynote speakers, the event will feature a showing of “Angst,” an IndieFlix original documentary.
+The film includes interviews with children, teens, educators, experts, parents and a special interview with Olympic swimmer Michael Phelps.

 “Our community has a lot of room for growth as we seek to understand anxiety and other mental health issues and their impact on people’s lives,” said Councilwoman Tricia Tingey.
 “We’d like to encourage everyone who has seen or been impacted by these issues to attend this special event.”

-The city council, according to the mayor, is supportive of doing two or more Live in Real Life events a year from now on, with one at the beginning of each school year and at least one more toward the middle of the year.
+The city council, according to Staggs, is supportive of doing two or more Live in Real Life events a year from now on, with one at the beginning of each school year and at least one more toward the middle of the year.

 “Since we’ve been doing and sponsoring Hope Week every January for the past several years, we felt it appropriate to do the second event in January,” said Staggs.

-The other main event in Riverton High School’s Hope Week is the annual Hope Walk for suicide awareness, which this year will take place on Saturday, Feb.
-2 at 9 in the morning.
-Participants walk from Riverton High School to the Riverton Spirit corner, at the intersection of 12600 South and Redwood Road, where they will be greeted with donuts and hot cocoa provided by city officials.
+The other main event in Riverton High School’s Hope Week is the annual Hope Walk for suicide awareness, which this year took place Feb.
+2. Participants walk from Riverton High School to the Riverton Spirit corner, at the intersection of 12600 South and Redwood Road, where they were greeted with doughnuts and hot cocoa, provided by city officials.